Our Newfoundland Ponies

 STALLION NPS #381 (born 1997)

 UPDATE - On September 26th, 2022, beautiful Cabot was laid to rest.
 His worn down teeth could no longer manage to eat even his soaked feed.
 And he was prone to choking.
 We did not want him to suffer, especially through the winter, or wait for a catastrophic health condition.
 He spent his last months with our gorgeous mare, Winsome's Dream.
-Unfortunately try as he might, she did not conceive.
+Unfortunately, try as he might, she did not conceive.
 We were able to collect 27 straws of semen which is now in storage for the future.
 Being the son of a foundation stallion, carrying only 1 foundation line, it was important to collect him posthumously.
 However it is important for all male ponies to be collected and most especially before gelding.
 Sadly this is not always being done and we are losing important genetics.
+That alone is a danger to the breed.
+This is why we only provide ponies to breeding homes.
+Breeders should do the same.

 Cabot was 25 years old.
 Cabot is the first Newfoundland pony to have died in our care.
 We will miss him forever.